Skip to content

 set -g window-status-current-format '#I:#W#{?@workmux_status, #{@workmux_status},}#{?window_flags,#{window_flags}, }'

-Jump to completed agents
+Jump to completed or waiting agents

 Add a tmux keybinding for quick access: